How to Write a CV Introduction + Examples for 2025

 Key Takeaway

-- Keep it concise, use action words, and make a statement about your worth.
+- Keep it concise, use action-oriented language, and make a clear statement about how you’ll contribute to the company.

 About Zety’s Editorial Process